 His latest work in the symphonic field includes concerts with the Scottish Chamber Orchestra, Bournemouth Symphony, Sinfonieorchester Basel, Orchestre Philharmonique de Marseille, Prague Philharmonia and the Beethoven Orchester Bonn, as well conducting at the Tivoli Festival in Copenhagen.

 Thomas Rösner has conducted numerous orchestras, such as Deutsches Sinfonie-Orchester Berlin, Wiener Symphoniker, Bamberger Symphoniker, Mozarteumorchester Salzburg, Houston Symphony Orchestra, Bergen Philharmonic Orchestra, Orchestre National du Capitole de Toulouse and the Sinfonietta Israel.

 His current and future projects include conducting at the Semperoper Dresden, La Monnaie/De Munt in Brussels, Houston Grand Opera, National Centre for the Performing Arts in Bejing, as well as concerts with the Filarmonica Arturo Toscanini in Parma, Violons du Roy in Montréal, Orquesta de Estremadura, Orchestra del Teatro Massimo Bellini in Catania and Orchestra del Teatro Carlo Felice in Genoa, or CD recordings with the Polish National Radio Symphony Orchestra.

 Among others, his discography includes “Il Trovatore” with the Wiener Symphoniker, works by Paul Kletzki with de Bamberger Symphoniker and Janáček’s Glagolitic Mass.
 His CD “Haydn Arias & Overtures” was the winner of the Juno Award in Toronto.

-Thomas Rösner is artistic director of the Beethoven Philharmonic.
+Thomas Rösner is the artistic director of the Beethoven Philharmonie.